rubenrincon/dbximgdemo/README.md

     npm install node-cache --save

+💡  The `--save` adds a dependency in the package.json file.

 For the steps 1,2 and 3 in the flow above, modify the *home* method in the **controller**.**js**  If there is no token, we redirect to the  `/login` endpoint passing a temporary session in the query.
 Remember we will change this for  a session library later.

 **controller.js**